transmissions11/publications/README.md

 # publications

-**Collection of reports/articles/publications/etc of mine.**
+Collection of reports/articles/publications/etc of mine.

-_Publications are not neccessarily complete, I will put unfished work in here._
+- Publications are not neccessarily complete, **I will put unfished work in here**.

+- **Pull requests** implementing spelling/grammar fixes and/or minor clarifications **are welcome**.